apostrophecms/docs/docs/guide/custom-login-requirements.md

 ## Implementing `afterPasswordVerified` requirements

-Unlike the other two phases, requirements displayed in the `afterPasswordVerified` phase can potentially access information about the user when returning props and verifying responses.
+Unlike the other phase, requirements displayed in the `afterPasswordVerified` phase can potentially access information about the user when returning props and verifying responses.
 This is essential for implementing features like 2FA (such as Google Authenticator support) because an additional secret must be stored in Apostrophe's user document.

 Below is a simple example of a requirement to solve a weak form of 2FA challenge: entering a code that is assigned the first time the user logs in successfully.